 So today we'll be celebrating this special wine by shaking up a Velvet Revolver - and putting the rest of the bottle to good use no doubt.

-This day in 1868, the moon blotted out the sun, causing a total eclipse of the type that has panicked civilisations since time immemorial.
-Very far from panicking, however, was a French astronomer, Pierre Jules César Janssen, who had travelled all the way to India to set up with a spectroscope so he could try to work out what the sun was made from.
+On this day in 1868, the moon blotted out the sun, causing a total eclipse of the type that has panicked civilisations since time immemorial.
+Very far from panicking, however, was a French astronomer, Pierre Jules César Janssen, who had travelled all the way to India to set up a spectroscope so he could try to work out what the sun was made from.

 Noticing an unusual colour band in the sunlight as the moon crept across the face of the sun, he concluded there must be an unknown element in the sun, and went on to design a new scientific instrument to prove it.

 Later that year, a British astronomer named Norman Lockyer would observe that self-same colour and proposed the element be called helium, after Helios, the Greek name for the sun.
 It was 1895 before someone finally isolated helium on earth and balloons became a thing of joy.